DyadStablecoin/docs/docs/mechanics.md

 # Miniting

-The creation of DYAD is defined by pre-defined minting equations whenever the underlying collateral (ETH, abbreviated as Ξ in the following) increases in value.
+The creation of DYAD is defined by pre-defined minting equations whenever the underlying collateral (ETH) increases in value.
 The total amount of DYAD ($\Gamma$) is obtained by adding DYAD that is available in the damping vault ($\nu$) to DYAD that is withdrawn ($\kappa$)